 “When the people saw the thunder and lightning and heard the trumpet and saw the mountain in smoke, they trembled with fear.
 They stayed at a distance.”

+Fear can be a good thing that keeps us from harm.
+For instance the fear of getting hurt prevents us from touching fire.
+Children learn that really quickly.
+But when we grow up we use fire for our benefit.
 God is an eternal flame.
 He appeared to Moses in the form of fire, the burning bush.
-It seems that Moses had quickly grown past the fear of fire.
-A friendship developed between Moses the prophet and God Almighty that the Bible depicts as exceptional, although I’m not sure God wants friendship with people as an exception.
+However it seems that over time the prophet grew past the fear of fire and a friendship developed between him and the Lord – a relationship the Bible depicts as exceptional, although I don’t believe God wants friendship with people to be an exception.